booleangabs/Probability-and-Statistics-From-Scratch/README.md

 # Probability and Statistics from Scratch

-These modules contain the implementation of probability and statistics using Python and Matplotlib (+ numpy for rounding floats and relevant constants i.e. euler's number)
+These modules contain the implementation of probability and statistics concepts using Python and Matplotlib (+ numpy for rounding floats and relevant constants i.e. euler's number)